How to Make Sourdough Starter

 “When you work with a sourdough starter and feed it, weigh the water and flour rather than using measuring cups,” Michelle Price, Honest and Truly suggested.
 “The humidity in your house and how much you pack it into your measuring cup really affects the results, and weighing both makes it far more accurate.”

-Old-fashioned sourdough starter
+Old-fashioned sourdough starter schedule

 Making a sourdough starter is easy, even for beginner bakers.
 After all, this is what the pioneers made and carried across the country 200 years ago.

 However, monitoring and feeding the starter takes a little more skill.
 Above all, it takes time.
+Be prepared to give your starter frequent feedings during that first week.

 Day 2